 Not only will hiring an attorney advocate your rights throughout the divorce, but there's also no concern that you will feel some remedy for the stress knowing that you have somebody in your corner.

 Types of Divorce in New York

 You and your spouse may no longer be able to live together, but if the two of you can agree on property division, custody/visitation, and support, you can file an uncontested divorce.
 If you and your spouse cannot agree on one or all of the issues between you, including asset/liability division and, of course, child custody, this is called a contested divorce.
-For a contested divorce, decisions on key matters are made by the court.
+For a contested divorce, decisions on key matters are made by the family court.

 How is Property Divided After a Divorce?

 Whether you engage in a contested or uncontested divorce, you are entitled to equitable distribution of marital property.
 For contested divorces, in determining a reasonable resolution, the court does not necessarily apply a 50-50 split.
 Rather, by weighing assets, liabilities and income, the court does its best to apportion marital assets fairly.
-I, Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.
+I, divorce attorney Susan K. Duke, can provide you with further guidance on what is considered a marital asset and how courts tend to rule.